VCityTeam/UD-SV/Doc/Devel/Needs/Need033.md

 ### User story

-As a [content contributor](Roles.md#content-contributor) I want to be able to update/remove a document that I shared through the web based site.
+As a [content contributor](Roles.md#content-contributor), I want to be able to update/remove a document that I previously uploaded on the web site.

 ### Beneficiary role:
 [content contributor](Roles.md#content-contributor)